Making The Case

 The moment that assumption was stated, and than accepted as fact, at least two destructive events were set in motion:

-screen shot case closedFirst, efforts to uncover the true nature of addiction were effectively shut down; the question had been answered, case closed.
+First, efforts to uncover the true nature of addiction were effectively shut down; the question had been answered, case closed.

-Second, having declared that the addiction industry “now knows” addiction to be a chronic brain disease, the unsupported assumption no longer was in question, but became a given, or certainty, from which future work in addiction research, policy and treatment would build.
+Second, having declared that the addiction industry now knows addiction to be a chronic brain disease, the unsupported assumption no longer was in question, but became a given, or certainty, from which future work in addiction research, policy and treatment would build.

-In other words, the premier institute that was to “lead the nation in bringing the power of science to bear on drug abuse and addiction” led the nation in scientific exploration that, by definition, with its “given” being flawed, would produce questionable findings.
+In other words, the premier institute that was to lead the nation in bringing the power of science to bear on drug abuse and addiction led the nation in scientific exploration that, by definition, with its given being flawed, would produce questionable findings.

-screen shot accusing fingerBut as the industry’s efforts continually fail to improve treatment outcome, or to slow the spread of addiction, the premise remains unchallenged.
+But as the industrys efforts continually fail to improve treatment outcome, or to slow the spread of addiction, the premise remains unchallenged.
 Instead, we can count on accusing fingers to point to a zillion possible causes: The addicted person him or herself, the very nature of addiction, the need for more treatment and so on.

-But through it all, we can be pretty sure that the blame won’t fall on the unproven, entrenched addiction premise that drives the whole show.
+But through it all, we can be pretty sure that the blame wont fall on the unproven, entrenched addiction premise that drives the whole show.

-It’s Time To Re-open The Case screen shot reopen
+Its Time To Re-open The Case

-To get at the truth, we’re going to have to re-open the case.
+To get at the truth, were going to have to re-open the case.
 And as with every case examination, we begin by summing up the situation.
-So, though we’ve covered it before, very quickly, this is where we are.
+So, though weve covered it before, very quickly, this is where we are.

 The Situation

 There is one accepted view of addiction, which the industry claims to know for certain.
-It was first put forward in the early 1900’s to explain and give legitimacy to what had been an inexplicable and shunned pattern of behavior.
+It was first put forward in the early 1900s to explain and give legitimacy to what had been an inexplicable and shunned pattern of behavior.

 That explanation, that addiction is a chronic brain disease, gave rise to the 12-Step treatment method that offered hope and a sense of community to all affected.
 Together, the premise and method grew into a belief system and way of life for those affected by addiction that continues today.

 The flourishing addiction industry, firmly staked on that belief, continues to serve as a stable foundation for building distinguished careers, reputations and investments that face little risk of challenge to their underlying principle.
-And its “relapse is a part of recovery” provision continues to fuel an attractive, self-perpetuating business model for those offering treatment.
+And its relapse is a part of recovery provision continues to fuel an attractive, self-perpetuating business model for those offering treatment.

 Cutting edge imaging technology remains directed at matters stemming from the chronic disease premise, and typically loops back to reinforce the going-in beliefs.
-For example, imaging studies examining the potential effects of new pharmaceuticals on brain activity linked with symptoms of the addiction disease, produce findings viewed as new “scientific evidence” in the growing body of research investigating the addiction brain disease, that lead to potential “evidence-based” enhancements to the current treatment method aimed managing the chronic brain disease of addiction.
+For example, imaging studies examining the potential effects of new pharmaceuticals on brain activity linked with symptoms of the addiction disease, produce findings viewed as new scientific evidence in the growing body of research investigating the addiction brain disease, that lead to potential “evidence-based” enhancements to the current treatment method aimed managing the chronic brain disease of addiction.

 Through all this time, and with all the investment and dedicated brainpower, the incidence and devastation of addiction have grown without interruption.